Working at height hazards

 3. Falling Objects

 Falling objects pose a significant risk to anyone in the zone below the work where the object might land.
-As a consequence, you should take all reasonable precautions to prevent objects falling from height.
+Consequently, you should take all reasonable precautions to prevent objects falling from height.

 To prevent objects from falling, consider how you will transport and store materials and tools safely.
 If you are wearing a hard hat, wear a chin strap to prevent it from coming off.
 Power tools can be attached to safety lines, so if they are dropped, they won’t fall into the work area below.